brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

     a. `R.data()` is convertible to `std::meta::info const*`, `R.size()` is convertible to `size_t`, and `static_cast<std::meta::info const*>(R.data())[i]` shall be valid for all `0 <= i < static_cast<size_t>(R.size())`, and
     b. `T::from_meta_representation(R)` is a valid expression that yields a prvalue of type `T`.

+We'll say that `T` has an eligible template registration function if it provides `to_meta_representation` as a direct member of the one of the allowed forms.

 Either way, no non-static data member of `T` can be `mutable`.

 Second, we introduce the concept of template argument normalization and allow string literal template arguments: